Catechins are polyphenol compounds in tea that are associated with many of tea's proposed health benefits.

 General Information and History

 Sailors first brought tea to England in 1644, although tea has been popular in Asia since ancient times.
 After water, tea is the most consumed beverage in the world.
-All tea originates from the C. sinensis plant, and the methods by which the leaves are processed determine the type of tea produced.
-To make green tea, the leaves are steamed and dried; this type of processing results in minimal oxidation, and the compounds in the tea are stabilized.
-Black tea is produced by crushing tea leaves to encourage enzymatic oxidation.
-Oolong, the third major type of tea, contains polyphenols that are partially oxidized.
+Tea originates from the C. sinensis plant, and the methods by which the leaves are processed determine the type of tea produced.
+Green tea is not fermented but is made by an enzyme deactivation step where intensive heat (i.e., roasting the freshly collected tea leaves in a wok or, historically, steaming the leaves) is applied to preserve the tea's polyphenols (catechins) and freshness.
+In contrast, the enzyme catalyzed polymerization and oxidation of catechins and other components produces darker colored black tea.
+Oolong, a third major type of tea, contains polyphenols that are partially oxidized.